TV Pop Diaries

 Canadian singer Jackie Rae was the first host, but despite his professionalism it was felt he didn't have much of a rapport with the contestants and the audience.
 A guest on the first series, Bob Monkhouse was then chosen to replace him.
 His charm and familiarity distracted naturally nervous contestants.
 After all, they were about to shoot a crossbow bolt at an exploding target on live television in front of sixteen million people.

-Many pop acts of the time would appear, plugging their new releases and the beginning of the 1969 series a newcomers spot was offered to pop acts new to TV.
+Many pop acts appeared on the show, and the beginning of the 1969 series a newcomers spot was offered to pop acts new to TV.

 The show was dropped by London Weekend during the Norman Vaughan era, suggesting